fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### Running a Subset of Tests

-I’ve talked about how you can place markers on tests and run tests based on markers.
-You can run a subset of tests in several other ways.
-You can run all of the tests, or you can select a single directory, file, class within a file, or an individual test in a file or class.
-You haven’t seen test classes used yet, so you’ll look at one in this section.
-You can also use an expression to match test names.
-Let’s take a look at these.

 **A Single Directory**

 To run all the tests from one directory, use the directory as a parameter to